moneybutton/docs/docs/mb-html.md

 If this attribute is present an extra output is added to the transaction with a simple `OP_RETURN` script to post data on the BSV blockchain.
 The string is encoded in UTF-8 and used directly in the script.
 The size limit is 99000 bytes as determined by the BSV protocol.
+If you want to put large amounts of data in an `OP_RETURN` output, please [follow these instructions](./ex-op-return.md).

 ### data-outputs

 This attribute is used to specify a lists of outputs on the BSV transaction.
+This is what you want to use if you want to send to multiple different people at the same time, or "multiple recipients."
 It can't be used at the same time with `data-to`, `data-amount` or `data-currency`.

 `outputs` is a stringified JSON array containing a lists of output objects.
 Each `element` may have the following properties: